humblefeet/hike-hitch/README.md

 So I was forced to return to the original state of my code.
 ![Imgur](https://i.imgur.com/4U2GKy6.png)

+So currently, I  am unable to  display information of trail or hiker names in the trip details

 ## IceBox (Future  features)

 1. Search  trails  available